zionsg/ZnZend/README.md

 ## Introduction

-This is a Zend Framework 2 module containing revamps of the helpers and base classes I used for my Zend Framework 1 projects.
+This is a Zend Framework 2 module containing revamps of the helpers and classes I used for my Zend Framework 1 projects.
+This is more of a general-purpose module unlike ZfcUser and is meant to quickstart my ZF2 projects.

 ## Requirements